Failla Wines

 Why Failla Matters

 Failla occupies a distinctive position in the California cool-climate scene as a winery-driven, family-owned project whose work helped establish the West Sonoma Coast as a serious zone for Pinot Noir, Chardonnay, and Syrah.
 Through long partnerships with Hirsch, Peay, Occidental, and Savoy, Failla bottlings have served as benchmark examples of cool-climate California for over two decades.
 Ehren Jordan's broader influence on California winemaking, including his lengthy parallel role at Turley Wine Cellars, has also placed him among the most experienced practitioners in the state.
-The winery's deliberate growth, stable vineyard partnerships, and continued estate organic farming have allowed the project to remain culturally significant within the California cool-climate community without scaling into something that loses its identity.
+The winery's deliberate growth, stable vineyard partnerships, and continued organic farming on the Estate and Olivet Ranch have allowed the project to remain culturally significant within the California cool-climate community without scaling into something that loses its identity.

 - One of the founding cool-climate California projects since 1998